Updated 03 December 2020

 Under the Job Support Scheme, her employer pays for all her hours worked, totalling £666,67 per month.
 This leaves a remainder of £1,333.33 to be paid.

-The government pays a third of this (£444.44) and the employer pays another third.
+The government pays 62% of this and Sandra's employer pays 5%.

 Sandra’s total income for the month is therefore £1555.55.
 This works out as around 77% of her full-time wage.

-Now, an employer using the Job Support Scheme must pay at least 33% (for work done) but also another 22% for no work done at all.
+Now, an employer using the Job Support Scheme must pay at least 20% (for work done) but also another 5% for hours not worked, with the rest of the 77% picked up by the taxpayer.
 For many small and medium-sized businesses, this may be a big ask.
 Many employers will have to face a painful choice between holding on to good employees, and having to let them go in order to protect their business.

 All small and medium-sized businesses will be able to use the scheme.
 Some large businesses will also be able to, but must first prove that their turnover has been adversely affected by the pandemic.
 There is no requirement that a business must have previously used the furlough scheme – any eligible business can apply.